exot/daniel.kxpq.de/src/pages/lisp.md

   course the right thing to do, because otherwise you could just mark the root widget as dirty.
   However, it might also may be problematic if the widget must be repainted, see poems.
 How to avoid this?

+* Do not override `render-widget` but `render-widget-body` and `render-widget-children`.
+Otherwise updating via AJAX (and even without) may not work correctly.